SaiSarangaDas/Spare-Capacity-Algorithm/data/README.md

 For some of the networks that have been analysed using our algorithm, the .mtx files from network repository fail to load in MATLAB.
-To extract network data from these files, please use the following sample code in the appropriate context Sample Code:
+To extract network data from these files, please use the following sample code in the appropriate context.
+Alternatively, the MATLAB workspace containing the graph extracted from wwww.networkrepository.com is also provided.

+Sample Code:
 ```
 % Open the file for reading in text mode.